 - 7. The council will take a positive approach to the city centre's growth and adaptation to respond to changes in the retail and leisure industries.
 Proposals which enhance the established character and diversity of uses, including the cultural and creative offer and the night-time economy, will be supported provided there is no unacceptable impact on residential amenity. - 8.
-The council will seek to protect, enhance and capitalise on the World Heritage Site, including improving pedestrian and cycle connectivity between the different elements, to deliver economic, social and environmental benefits for residents. business and visitors.
-The council will take a proactive approach to improving the public realm around and connecting key heritage assets, such as public space around Westgate Towers and the Guildhall, and key assets including Canterbury Castle, the City Walls and the Poor Priests house, in order to maximise the benefits of these important heritage assets.
-Proposals which seek to enhance heritage assets will be supported provided there is no substantial harm to any heritage assets or their settings. - All new development must incorporate shopfronts or have active frontages and be designed to contribute to the vitality and viability of the city centre.
+The council will seek to protect, enhance and capitalise on the World Heritage Site, including improving pedestrian and cycle connectivity between the different elements, to deliver economic, social and environmental benefits for residents, business and visitors.
+The council will take a proactive approach to improving the public realm around and connecting key heritage assets, such as public space around Westgate Towers and the Guildhall, and key assets including Canterbury Cathedral, Canterbury Castle, the City Walls and the Poor Priests Hospital, in order to maximise the benefits of these important heritage assets.
+Proposals which seek to enhance heritage assets will be supported provided there is no substantial harm to any heritage assets or their settings. - 9.
+All new development must incorporate shopfronts or have active frontages and be designed to contribute to the vitality and viability of the city centre.
 Well-designed storage space for refuse and recycling, and adequate access for servicing, should be incorporated.

-- 10. Existing open spaces, and green and blue infrastructure, such as Dane John Garden, Westgate Gardens and the River Stour, will be protected and enhanced to deliver social and environmental benefits.
-New developments will provide accessible multifunctional open space for existing and new communities, as well as green corridors to connect habitats and improve ecology. - 11.
-The implementation of the Canterbury Circulation Plan will remove the majority of vehicular traffic from the City Centre, improving the environment for residents, businesses and visitors, providing a comprehensive and attractive network of walking, cycling and public transport connections, and facilitating a series of regeneration opportunities within the City. - 12.
+Waste storage should be located to the rear of buildings to not impact upon the street scene. - 10.
+Existing open spaces, and green and blue infrastructure, such as Dane John

+Garden, Westgate Gardens and the River Stour, will be protected and enhanced to deliver social and environmental benefits.
+New developments will provide accessible multifunctional open space for existing and new communities, as well as green corridors to connect habitats and improve ecology.

+- 11. The implementation of the Canterbury District Transport Strategy will secure a high quality public transport network for the city, along with a comprehensive and attractive network for walking and cycling, to improve the environment for residents, businesses and visitors.
+Together with measures to moderate vehicular pressure on the city centre, this will reduce congestion on the ring road and radial routes and facilitate a series of regeneration opportunities within the city.
+The council will seek to manage the local implications of last mile deliveries to ensure the sustainable mobility of goods within the city centre. - 12.
 Public realm and digital infrastructure will be improved across the city, including accessibility improvements at the bus station to enable this area to become a transport hub.
-Public realm enhancements, including at St George's Street, Burgate Lane, the areas around St Augustine's roundabout, St George's roundabout, Kingsmead roundabout, Wincheap roundabout and Castle Street, Canterbury west station and Canterbury East station, will help to improve accessibility and connectivity between different areas in the city.
-Opportunities to provide for attractions, public art and events will be sought, such as at Dane John Gardens and the area around Westgate Towers, as well as pop-up and meanwhile uses, will help to add to the vitality of the City Centre.
+Public realm enhancements, including at St. George's Street, Burgate Lane, the areas around St. Augustine's roundabout, St. George's roundabout, Kingsmead roundabout, Wincheap roundabout and Castle Street, Canterbury west station and Canterbury East station, will help to improve accessibility and connectivity between different areas in the city.
+Opportunities to provide for attractions, public art and events will be sought, such as at Dane John Gardens and the area around Westgate Towers, as well as pop-up and meanwhile uses, will help to add to the vitality of the city centre.